 Ficool

-Chapter 9 - Chapter 9: The Quiet Furnace Beyond the Walls
+Chapter 9 - The Quiet Furnace Beyond the Walls

 Kind, still.
-Soft-spoken, always.
+Soft spoken as always.
 But no longer fragile.

-Julyah moved between the rows in silence, misting the leaves with precious filtered water and adjusting the shade netting with precise care.
-She hummed softly as she worked, not for herself, but for the plants.
-They deserved gentleness too.
+Julyah weeded in silence, misting the leaves with precious filtered water, shifting the shade netting with careful precision.
+She hummed as she worked, not to herself, but to the plants.
+They, too, deserved gentleness.

 "Three more inches, and you'll make it into dinner."